wenfeng110402/pi-detect/README.md

 - Uses a compact YOLO model optimized for edge devices to balance accuracy and speed.
 - Simple setup intended to run with only a Raspberry Pi and a compatible camera (USB or Pi Camera).
 - Outputs bounding boxes and person counts suitable for area monitoring and simple analytics.
+- GUI interface for easy source selection and parameter tuning.

 ## Why this project